mariaSimaan/SmartIntercom-doorbell/README.md

 # Folder description :
 - UniTests: tests for individual hardware components and with integration.
--ESP: source code for the esp side.
+- ESP: source code for the esp side.
 - app :the source code for the application

 # Hardware